UK Beauty Retail Strategy - Bespoke Advantage

 Developing your UK Retail Strategy

-It goes without saying that retail has experienced a bumpy ride over the past few years.
-2021 was an extremely challenging time for retailers in the UK with store closures an acceleration of what was happening in the marketplace pre Covid (PWC) with regards to large, cumbersome department stores, heritage brands with a declining customer base and high rates and rents.
+Over the past few years, there has been some significant changes in the retail sector.
+Covid-19 brough a bumpy ride to our high streets and 2021 was an extremely challenging time for retailers in the UK with store closures an acceleration of what was happening in the marketplace pre Covid (PWC) with regards to large, cumbersome department stores, heritage brands with a declining customer base and high rates and rents.
 More than 17 000 chain store outlets closed in 2021, whilst this sounds phenomenal bear in mind that this figure includes fashion retailers, restaurants, bars, and gyms as well as banks and hairdressers – essentially service-related industries.
 Shopping centers which in the past drew in heavy footfall, have now fallen to being the worst performing in the past two years.
+Retailers that we are all familiar with – from Debenhams to the Arcadia Group disappeared from the landscape.
+38.5% of UK retail sales still took place online in March 2021, whilst a decline of 63% a year earlier, this is still 9.2 percentage points ahead of the 29.3% recorded in 2019.

 The New Customer Mindset for 2022